wshr123/EDST-Net/readme.md

 ✅ The full step-by-step introduction will be available before **Oct.
 7** ✅ CVB and CVB-I annotation files will be uploaded to this repository
 ============================================

+🧠 Model Preparation

+We pretrain the LW-DETR on the CVB dataset.
+Please download the pretrained weights and place them in the weights/ folder.

+🔗 LW-DETR Pretrained Model

+Then modify the configuration file:

+CHECKPOINT_LWDETR: "path/to/your/lw_detr_checkpoint.pth"

+If you prefer to train LW-DETR yourself, refer to the official repo:
+👉 LW-DETR GitHub Repository

+We use Kinetics-400 pretrained weights for our temporal backbone.
+Please download and place them in weights/:

+🔗 Temporal Backbone (X3D-L)

+Then update in your config file:

+CHECKPOINT_FILE_PATH: "path/to/your/x3d_l.pyth"

+3️⃣ Inference Demo with Pretrained Model

+We provide an inference demo for visualizing custom input videos using pretrained weights.

+▶️ Steps:

+Download pretrained weights:
+EDST-Net Pretrained Models

+Set the config flags:

+DEMO.ENABLE: True
+TRAIN.ENABLE: False
+TEST.ENABLE: False

+Modify paths in config:

+LABEL_FILE_PATH: "path/to/label.json"
+INPUT_VIDEO: "path/to/your_video.mp4"
+OUTPUT_FILE: "path/to/output_demo.mp4"

+Run the demo:

+python run_net.py --cfg your/file_path/edst.yaml

+4️⃣ Train

+To start training from scratch, enable training in your config file:

+TRAIN.ENABLE: True

+Then run:

+python run_net.py --cfg your/file_path/edst.yaml

+5️⃣ Test

+To evaluate or test the model:

+TEST.ENABLE: True

+Then run:

+python run_net.py --cfg your/file_path/edst.yaml

+For pretrained checkpoints, please refer to
+👉 Inference Demo with Pretrained Model

+6️⃣ References

+Our work builds upon the following open-source projects:

+SLOWFAST

+LW-DETR

+7️⃣ Citation

+If you find this work useful in your research, please kindly consider citing our paper:

+@article{zhong2025edstnet,
+  title={EDST-Net: An Efficient Dual-Stream Parallel Framework for Spatio-Temporal Action Detection of Multi-Cattle Behaviors}, author={Zhong, Huiyu and Su, Daobilige and Qiao, Yongliang and Yang, Zhe and Wang, Xuechang and Wang, Qingjie and Zhang, Xinyue}, journal={Under Review}, year={2025}
+}